jeffreysorgen/golf-club-sensors/activity.md

 ## Next steps:
 ### Step one of [Golf Swing](golf-swing-idea.md) project is BLE
-What are the next steps?
+What are the next steps? _(The purpose here is to provide elaborate detail)_
 - Watch [**this**](https://youtu.be/2q_tA8v5l1Y) video
 - Implement BLE.
-What code is used?
-Can it be included in this documentation?
+(What code is used?
+Can it be included in this documentation?)
-  - First thing I'm going to do is...
-    - Move the computer to the table, then plug in the Arduino, find the correct ports, upload the sketch given in the video
+  - Move the computer to the table, then plug in the Arduino, find the correct ports
-    - Now BLE is enabled and can be found with my phone
-    - So connect with my phone
-    - **JOB DONE**
+  - **LABEL** this device in the code.
+Upload the sketch.
+  - Install the app in the smartphone, and connect to the BLE device
-    - Now enable one of the sensors, read it within the phone app
-    - Can this sensor trigger a Yes/No or On/Off?
-    - If so, then can the phone app trigger a vibration or a beep?
+- Enable a sensor and read it within the phone app.
+Can this sensor trigger a Yes/No or On/Off?
+Can the phone app trigger a vibration or a beep?
+Is this where **App Development** comes in?
+Turn on/off the phone's flashlight?
-  - Are libraries separate from this code? (probably yes) Libraries are listed within the code, so no need to describe more than _"verify you have all the libraries installed"_
 - If possible, copy the code I use for this step into the repo, _ArduinoBLE-to-Android_
-- **DOCUMENT** this activity and requirements
+- **DOCUMENT** this activity and requirements.
+Are libraries separate from this code? (probably yes) Libraries are listed within the code, so no need to describe more than _"verify you have all the libraries installed"_.
+Decide whether to include these steps in a **BLOG**
-- Determine whether to open new golf-swing-steps.md to describe building process
-  - This is out of the idea stage, and is now in the execution stage
+- Determine whether to open new _golf-swing-steps.md_ to describe building process.
+This is out of the idea stage, and is now in the execution stage.